GoTeamEpsilon/OpenEMR-Cloud/v1-CloudFormation/README.md

 A *beta* guide for manually setting up a production OpenEMR system on AWS provided by [TeamEpsilon](https://github.com/GoTeamEpsilon/purpose).

-This solution is not HIPAA/BAA compliant.
-The stable version of the guide is currently being developed and will be automated and HIPAA/BAA compliant.
+This solution is expected to be HIPAA/BAA compliant when released.

 ## 📒 Table of Contents